 - wet wipes for clean up

 1. Trace and cut your circle, making it a little smaller than the paper you want to print on.
+(Or skip this step by using the cardboard cake board rounds mentioned above!)

 2. Wrap your foam circle with aluminum foil, so that one side is completely covered.
 Wrap the sides of the foil over the edges and tape to the back.